Deterministic Langevin Monte Carlo with Normalizing Flows for Bayesian Inference: Introduction

 \section{Introduction}

 The task of Bayesian inference is to determine the posterior $p(\bi{x}|\bi{y})$ of $d$ parameters $\bi{x}$ given the likelihood $p(\bi{y}|\bi{x})$ of some data $\bi{y}$ and given the prior $p(\bi{x})$, such that the posterior is given by Bayes theorem as $p(\bi{x}|\bi{y})= p(\bi{y}|\bi{x})p(\bi{x})/p(\bi{y})$.
 While we have access to the joint $p(\bi{x},\bi{y})=p(\bi{y}|\bi{x})p(\bi{x})$, the normalization $p(\bi{y})$ is generally unknown.
 Bayesian posterior inference can be related to the general task of finding a stationary distribution in an external potential by defining $U(\bi{x})=-\ln p(\bi{y}|\bi{x})-\ln p(\bi{x})=\mathcal{L}(\bi{x})+\mathcal{P}(\bi{x})$, where $\mathcal{L}(\bi{x})$ is the negative log likelihood and $\mathcal{P}(\bi{x})$ the negative log prior.
-A common statistical physics approach to this task is to use either the deterministic Fokker-Planck equation, which solves the partial differential equation (PDE) governing the density evolution of a system of particles, or a particle based Langevin equation, which solves a stochastic differential equation (SDE) of particle evolution (Langevin Monte Carlo, LMC).
-In both cases the long time equilibrium solution is that of the target stationary distribution, the posterior $p(\bi{x}|\bi{y})$.
-A related gradient based method is Hamiltonian Monte Carlo (HMC) \citep{duane1987hybrid}, which uses particle positions and velocities to evolve the particles.
-LMC and HMC are two of the most popular gradient based implementations of Markov Chain Monte Carlo (MCMC), but for finite step size require Metropolis-Hastings (MH) adjustment to become unbiased.
+A common approach to this task is to use a particle based Langevin equation, which solves a stochastic differential equation (SDE) for the particle evolution (Langevin Monte Carlo, LMC).
+A related method is Hamiltonian Monte Carlo (HMC) \citep{duane1987hybrid}, which uses particle positions and velocities to evolve the particles.
+In these cases the long time equilibrium solution is that of the target distribution, the posterior $p(\bi{x}|\bi{y})$.
+LMC and HMC are two of the most popular gradient based implementations of Markov Chain Monte Carlo (MCMC), but for finite step size they require Metropolis-Hastings (MH) adjustment to become unbiased.
 In this case they have theoretical convergence guarantees to the stationary distribution (under mild ergodicity assumptions), but suffer from chain element correlations, which may render the convergence to be very slow.